splix/garfa/README.markdown

 Groovify - Groovy flavour to Objectify
 ==========================================================

+Groovify-Appengine - ActiveRecord for your data models

+It's:
+ * for Google Appengine
-Groovify-Appengine add a DSL to your data models, based on Objectify
+ * based on Objectify
+ * for Groovy projects

+Groovify will automatically add methods for querying, storing, updating into your existing Java/Groovy classes

 Latest version: 0.2-SNAPSHOT